 Latin American Studies Major, B.A.

-The five main goals of the Curriculum in Latin American Studies are
+The five main goals of the Curriculum in Latin American and Caribbean Studies are

 1. to enhance students’ knowledge of a world region of vital importance to the national interest of the United States;